ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 #### Data Processors

-The `ses_forms.password_reminder_data_processor` data processor checks if the data provided in the form is correct and if the user exists.
+The `ses_forms.password_reminder_data_processor` data processor checks whether the data provided in the form is correct and if the user exists.

-The `siso_core.data_processor.send_password_reminder_email` data processor sends an email with link to change password functionality is sent if the User exists.
+If the User exists, the `siso_core.data_processor.send_password_reminder_email` data processor sends an email with a link to change the password.
-The link is be valid for a period of time specified in configuration:
+The link is valid for a time that you can specify in configuration:

 ```
 siso_core.default.forget_password_token_valid: 1 hour